List of Succession characters: Connor Roy

 Connor Roy (played by Alan Ruck) is the eldest son of Logan's first marriage.
-Prone to delusions of grandeur, Connor is mostly removed from corporate affairs, residing at a ranch in New Mexico with his young girlfriend Willa and deferring to his siblings on most firm-related matters.
+Prone to delusions of grandeur, Connor is mostly removed from corporate affairs, residing at a ranch in New Mexico with his young girlfriend Willa, a former call girl, and deferring to his siblings on most firm-related matters.
 In season 2, he announces his bid for President of the United States, running as an independent candidate.